xenia-canary/xenia-canary/.github/CONTRIBUTING.md

 what makes it fun!
 Poisoning the codebase with code obtained by shady means could result in the project being terminated, so just don't do it.

+Please see the [documentation](./DOCUMENTATION.md) to learn about the architecture of this project

 **Posting any information directly from an XDK will result in a project ban.**

 # Contributing Code